FisherYu-CN/taifinance-rcp/README.md

 This project moves fast and has an active community, so if you have a question that is not answered below please visit our [Discord channel](https://discord.gg/0ZcbPKXt5bZZb1Ko) or file an issue.

 ## Roadmap

 Although this isn't a library, we recently started versioning to make it easier to track breaking changes and emerging best practices.

-* [Babel 6](https://github.com/babel/babel) - Coming soon with v1 (see [#488](https://github.com/erikras/react-redux-universal-hot-example/issues/488))
 * [Inline Styles](docs/InlineStyles.md) - CSS is dead

 ## Contributing

 I am more than happy to accept external contributions to the project in the form of feedback, bug reports and even better - pull requests :)

 If you would like to submit a pull request, please make an effort to follow the guide in [CONTRIBUTING.md](CONTRIBUTING.md).

 ---
 Thanks for checking this out.